galaxyproject/ansible-galaxy/README.md

 - `galaxy_repo` (default: `https://github.com/galaxyproject/galaxy.git`): Upstream Git repository from which Galaxy should be cloned.
 - `galaxy_commit_id` (default: `master`): A commit id, tag, branch, or other valid Git reference that Galaxy should be updated to.
 Specifying a branch will update to the latest commit on that branch.
-A debugging message will notify you if the current commit of your Galaxy server is different from this value.
-There is no harm in this, but:
-    - if this annoys you, you must use a full (long) commit id to prevent that task from reporting **changed** on every run, and
-    - using a real commit id is the only way to explicitly lock Galaxy at a specific version.
+Using a real commit id is the only way to explicitly lock Galaxy at a specific version.
 - `galaxy_force_checkout` (default: `no`): If `yes`, any modified files in the Galaxy repository will be discarded.

 **Path configuration**